 Understanding numeric data

-We can see that there is no Number Sold for the Phone charger.
-And the numbers in the Item Price column have not been formatted as currency.
+We can see that there is no quantity in the Number Sold cell for the Phone charger.
+Also, the numbers in the Item Price column have not been formatted as currency.
 Let's correct these things now.

 - To change the active cell to C4,